 Honey Garlic Sticky Ribs.
 Firmly planted in the finger licking good category.
-Perfect for dinner with some rice or noodles or as game day grub to share with friends.
+They’re perfect for dinner with some rice or noodles or as game day grub to share with friends.

 However, this time, I wanted to create a recipe that was more of a finger food version to be enjoyed on game day in particular.